Dakota Access Pipeline: What's at stake?

 The oil potential in Bakken is massive.
 An estimated 7.4 billion barrels of undiscovered oil is believed to be in its US portion, according to the US Geological Survey.

-After the pipeline is completed, it would shuttle 470,000 barrels of crude oil a day, according to developer Energy Access Partners.
-That's more than 19.7 million gallons of crude oil a day -- or enough to make 374.3 million gallons of gasoline per day.
+After the pipeline is completed, it would shuttle 470,000 barrels of crude oil a day, developer Energy Access Partners said.
+That's enough to make 374.3 million gallons of gasoline per day.

 From Illinois, the oil could go to markets and refineries across the Midwest, East Coast and Gulf Coast.